Offers, Compensation & Benefits

 At the end of the summer, the Summer Committee for each office makes recommendations about job offers to that office's Recruiting Committee.
 The Recruiting Committee will consider an offer of employment as a full-time associate (or, for first-years, an offer to return the following summer) as promptly as possible after all summer associates have completed the program.

-As of January 1, 2019 starting salaries (not including performance bonuses) for entry-level associates joining us in Chicago and Washington, D.C. will be $160,000, $140,000 in Arizona, Florida, Indiana and Wisconsin.
+As of January 1, 2020 starting salaries (not including performance bonuses) for entry-level associates joining us in Chicago and Washington, D.C. will be $160,000, $140,000 in Arizona, Florida, Indiana, Minnesota and Wisconsin.
 This salary is coupled with a generous benefits program.
-Law students who accept an offer to join us upon graduation also receive a $2,500 signing bonus, as well as a $2,500 graduation bonus.
 Other benefits include:

 - Availability of a performance bonus.